jeremykendall/php-domain-parser/README.md

     public function isKnown(): bool;
     public function isICANN(): bool;
     public function isPrivate(): bool;
+    public function getSection(): string;
+    public function toUnicode(): self;
+    public function toAscii(): self;
 }
 ~~~

+**NEW IN VERSION 5.2:**

+- `Domain::getSection` returns the section string name if presents else returns an empty string;
+- `Domain::toUnicode` returns an instance with the domain converted to its unicode representation;
+- `Domain::toAscii` returns an instance with the domain converted to its ascii representation;

 **THIS EXAMPLE ILLUSTRATES HOW THE OBJECT WORK BUT SHOULD BE AVOIDED IN PRODUCTON**